-The past saw magazine publishers effectively build loyal relationships with readers and a monetised audience that was ready to purchase carefully curated content that satisfied their needs.
-However since the beginning of the internet, this has been a challenging issue for magazine publisher brands or even ecommerce companies to do this online, due to the friction caused by a users motivation and where they currently sit in the purchase life cycle.
+The past saw magazine publishers effectively build loyal relationships with readers and a monetized audience that was ready to purchase carefully curated content that satisfied their needs.
+However, since the beginning of the internet, this has been a challenging issue for magazine publisher brands or even e-commerce companies to do this online, due to the friction caused by a users motivation and where they currently sit in the purchase life cycle.

-It is only since a few years ago that there has been genuine attempts in trying to bridge the gap between content and commerce through the editorialisation of branded content.
+It is only since a few years ago that there have been genuine attempts in trying to bridge the gap between content and commerce through the editorialization of branded content.
 This method has not only created carefully created points of sale on a website that allows customers an insightful, unique and enjoyable way to shop, but also becomes a destination in its own right.

 Examples such as Net a Porter, Farfetch, Shop Bazaar (by Harpers Bazaar), Pose, Kaleidoscope and more that have been able to make genuine attempts in shortening the gap and offering innovative editorial content that draws a sense of personalisation and aspiration with the products they sell; through the aim of connecting their customers to a story and, later, their product.

-The business of fashion provides some excellent examples especially for the fashion industry in the application of the content/ecommerce blend, that is curated to encourage customers to buy into the brands identity, voice and ultimately their online platform as a first choice preference.
-SEO, social media marketing, earned media through the power of content curation is the name of the game towards achieving the a solid content ecommerce approach.
+The business of fashion provides some excellent examples especially for the fashion industry in the application of the content/e-commerce blend, that is curated to encourage customers to buy into the brand’s identity, voice and ultimately their online platform as a first choice preference.
+SEO, social media marketing, earned media through the power of content curation is the name of the game towards achieving a solid content e-commerce approach.

-This type of commerce is becoming increasingly achievable on a daily basis, as the abundance of content and information is decentralised and less focused on going to specific sites.
+This type of commerce is becoming increasingly achievable on a daily basis, as the abundance of content and information is decentralized and less focused on going to specific sites.

-What are the different types of Editiorial Commerce Models ?
+What are the different types of editorial commerce models?

-- Social commerce – Websites that contain integrated components of recommended posts/products from exisitng website visitors and friends.
-Or essentially a user generated website platform that allows people to express their opinions and therefore validating other peoples opinions in the shopping process.
+- Social commerce – Websites that contain integrated components of recommended posts/products from existing website visitors and friends.
+Or essentially a user-generated website platform that allows people to express their opinions and therefore validating other peoples opinions in the shopping process.

 - Websites with native advertisement integration – use of widget integration into existing content from providers such as Outbrain for “recommended posts or products”.